-Moving company complaints are among the most common complaint recorded by the Better Business Bureau.
+Moving companies are among the most common complaint recorded by the Better Business Bureau.
 Top complaints include companies not meeting estimates, lost and/or damaged goods, and not making pickup and delivery times.

 Next, get an estimate from at least three moving companies.
 While estimates can be completed online or over the phone, these may not be the best way to get an accurate assessment of costs.
 Moving estimators need to poke around in your closets, look under your bed, and inventory everything in your kitchen cabinets.
 Make sure the estimator also checks the basement and attic, because leaving anything out of the estimate could seriously alter your bill at the end of the move.